The Wild Road to Collado de Sahun

-Collado de Sahún is a high mountain pass at an elevation of 1.998m (6,555ft) above the sea level, located in the province of Huesca, Aragon, Spain.
-The road to reach the summit is mostly gravel, with some concrete sections.
+Collado de Sahún is a high mountain pass at an elevation of 1.998m (6,555ft) above the sea level, located in the province of Huesca, within the autonomous community of Aragon, in Spain.

 Pic: José Petuya